An Empty Nest Doesn't Have to Mean an Empty Life

 Fortunately, for most people, the sadness is short-lived and won’t affect their long-term health.

-“It’s not a clinical diagnosis, like depression or anemia,” says internal medicine specialist Felix Nwaokafor, MD.
+“It’s not a clinical diagnosis, like depression or anemia,” says internal medicine specialist Paul Farah, DO.
 “The problem is really the mixed feelings that go with this transition.”

 One moment, you may feel pride in your children’s accomplishments and congratulate yourself on guiding them to independence.
 The next, you may wonder what you’ll do with your time now that you aren’t folding mounds of laundry, rushing to after-school soccer games and quizzing kids on SAT words.

-Most parents come to terms with these emotions within a couple of months after their children move out, but some people may be more susceptible than others, Dr. Nwaokafor says.
+Most parents come to terms with these emotions within a couple of months after their children move out, but some people may be more susceptible than others, Dr. Farah says.
 These include:

 - Parents of only children